 The Elaine and William Kaplan Recreation Center is available for recreational and intramural activities and intercollegiate sports.
+It contains a pool and an indoor walking/running track.
 The Kaplan Athletic Field, with an all-season turf field and six new tennix courts, is next to the center.
 A baseball and softball field is just south of the Dominican Center.